nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126502022-1d0e14c6-ac75-47c9-8014-2fd5160cd661.png)

-There is not that much difference between number of words (length) between the ratings.
+This histogram shows that there is not that much difference in number of words (length) between the ratings.

 ### Histogram of Number of Punctuations by Rating

 ![image](https://user-images.githubusercontent.com/62524529/126502129-ca74b5e6-1f2d-4014-97b0-f1ef25f243c2.png)

 This histogram shows the positive reviews will have less number of punctuations compared to the neutral and negative reviews.

 ### Scatterplot of Number of Words vs Number of Punctuations